-Whether you are travelling for business or pleasure, if you are staying at a hotel, you are bound to encounter the breakfast buffet.
+Whether you are travelling for business or pleasure, if you are staying at a hotel, you are bound to encounter the breakfast buffet in the morning at the restaurant.
 Although we have stayed at some fantastic hotels with breakfast spreads filled to the brim with a gorgeous array of fresh fruits, gourmet food and pastries, we have also stayed at the chain hotels with the microwave sausage.
-We love a good breakfast buffet because it allows us to get to our day quickly, avoids the need to find a breakfast spot and it’s cheap!
+We love a good buffet breakfast because it allows us to get to our day quickly, avoids the need to find a breakfast spot, and wait to be served and best of all it’s cheap!
 Where else are you going to find a FREE breakfast?

-Not all hotel breakfast buffets are designed to get the best start to your day of exploring, but there are some ways that you can get a healthy and nutritious breakfast without having to go elsewhere.
+Not all hotel breakfast buffets are designed to give you the best start to your day of exploring, but there are some ways that you can get a healthy and nutritious breakfast without having to put your coat on and go elsewhere.

-We love using the breakfast bar to fuel up for our adventures, and it is possible to get a great, healthy start to your day if you are cautious about which foods you choose.
+We love using the complimentary breakfast bar to fuel up for our adventures and choosing hotels with free breakfast is one of our money saving strategies for staying on budget when we travel.
+When it comes to what to eat; it is possible to get a great, healthy start to your day if you are cautious about which foods you choose.

 Here are our Five Tips for Eating Better at the Hotel Breakfast Buffet: